JustinHuPrime/GeneThread/README.md

   * 0: only show final results
   * 1: show generation number
   * 2: show generation number, current best guess, and its fitness
+* crossover-rate: frequency at which crossovers, instead of straight survival, happens.